-The College is focussed on reducing electricity consumption through the introduction of LED lighting, installation of voltage optimisation units and "switch-off" initiatives.
+The College is focussed on reducing electricity consumption through the introduction of LED lighting, use of voltage optimisation units and "switch-off" initiatives.

-The College has recently replaced a number of old boilers on the Gorseinon Campus and Hill House sites, which will result in more efficient heating of the premises.
+The College has commenced a replacement programme old boilers utilising Salix funding for energy efficient programmes, which will result in more efficient heating of the premises.